Measurement Induced Asymmetric Entanglement in a Deconfined Quantum Critical Ground State: Results

 Fig.\ref{fig:3}a shows the $\xi(\chi)$ versus $K$ for $Z$ type measurements at $\alpha=0.001$ and $u=1/10$.
 The gray dashed vertical line represents approximately the pseudo critical coupling $K_c(\chi)\approx 0.549726$ at $\chi=192$.
 In the measurement outcome $\left(\uparrow \downarrow\right)$, strong reduction of $\xi(\chi)$ is observed when $\alpha=0.001$.
 See the orange dashed line with squares in Fig. \ref{fig:3}a.
 For the measurement outcome $\left(\downarrow \downarrow\right)$, $\xi(\chi)$ is large extending more than 400 lattice spacings while showing strong phase dependence.
-See the blue dashed line with squares in Fig.\ref{fig:4}a.
+See the blue dashed line with squares in Fig.\ref{fig:3}a.
 In the zFM phase where $K<K_c(\chi)$, $\xi(\chi)$ increases beyond the black dashed line representing the $\xi(\chi)$ at $\alpha=0$.
 In the VBS phase where $K>K_c(\chi)$, $\xi(\chi)$ decreases slightly below $\alpha=0$.
 Particularly, there is a discontinuity developing at $K_c(\chi)$ in both measurement outcomes, but prominently in the measurement outcome $\left(\downarrow \downarrow\right)$.
 Therefore, when reaching the $K_c(\chi)$ from high $K$ and low $K$ sides, the $\xi(\chi)$ has different values at the $K_c(\chi)$.
-This could be a implication of developing two pseudo critical points slightly into the adjacent phases which is a strong signature of a weak first order transition \cite{gangat2024prb}.
-Further, the gap of $\xi(\chi)$ at $K_c(\chi)$, $\Delta \xi$ increases when increasing the $\chi$ for both trajectories of measurement outcomes showing a considerable higher rate in measurement outcome $\left(\downarrow \downarrow\right)$.
-See the inset of Fig.\ref{fig:3}a.
-Further, it is also confirmed that the $\Delta \xi$ increases when increasing the maximum strength of weak measurement $\alpha$.
-Thus, this weak first order nature of the phase boundary is more prominent in the thermodynamic limit $\chi \rightarrow \infty$.
+This is a strong signature of a weak first order transition \cite{gangat2024prb}.
+Further, it would leads to phase coexisting regions which would preserve in the thermodynamic limit.
+A discussion on phase coexistence of post-measurement states with numerical results is presented in the Appendix \ref{app:orderp}.